warthmann/QTLseqr/README.md

 * Run SRR834931: Rice ET pool (385 extremely tolerant individuals)
 * Run SRR834927: Rice ES pool (430 extremely sensitive individuals)

-We have downloaded the raw data, performed alignment and variant calling against the Nipponbare reference genome (IRGSP-1.0) with bwa and freebayes.
+We have downloaded the raw data (fasterq-dump SRR834931 SRR834927) and performed alignment (bwa) and variant calling (freebayes) against the Nipponbare reference genome (IRGSP-1.0) with our [PBGL snakemake workflow](https://github.com/pbgl/dna-proto-workflow).
 QTLseqr analysis on the
 [resulting VCF file produced by freebayes](https://bss1innov1nafa1poc1.blob.core.windows.net/sample-container/Data-for-github/wGQ-Filt-freebayes~bwa~IRGSP-1.0~both-segregant_bulks~filtered-default.vcf) can be performed as outlined below.

-# Installating QTLseqr
+# Installing QTLseqr

 Install the PBGL version of QTLseqr from github like so: